-Clinical 15 weeks Long Term Care 3 weeks (112 hours of sup. practice) Renal 3 weeks (112 hours of sup. practice) Inpatient 3 weeks (112 hours of sup. practice) Nutrition Support 3 weeks (112 hours of sup. practice) Mental Health 3 weeks (112 hours of sup. practice) Community 9 weeks Community 3 weeks (112 hours of sup. practice) Wellness 3 weeks (112 hours of sup. practice)

-Other 3 weeks (112 hours of sup. practice)

-Foodservice/Management/Marketing 3 weeks (112 hours of sup. practice)

-Self Interest 5 weeks (192 hours of sup. practice)
+Clinical 15 weeks Long Term Care 3 weeks (112 hours of sup. practice) Renal 3 weeks (112 hours of sup. practice) Inpatient 3 weeks (112 hours of sup. practice) Nutrition Support 3 weeks (112 hours of sup. practice) Mental Health 3 weeks (112 hours of sup. practice) Community 9 weeks Community 3 weeks (112 hours of sup. practice) Wellness 3 weeks (112 hours of sup. practice) Other 3 weeks (112 hours of sup. practice) Foodservice/Management/Marketing 3 weeks (112 hours of sup. practice) Self Interest 5 weeks (192 hours of sup. practice) Total 32 weeks (1200 hours of sup. practice)

 The first Monday of each rotation (10 rotations x 8=80) the interns are required to be on the Life University campus.
 They will participate in discussion, assessment and evaluation of the supervised practice rotation to attend NTR 210 Nutrition Seminar to make presentations of case studies and to be provided with additional didactic information.
 They also work on completing the research part of the curriculum, NTR 470 Nutrition Research I and NTR 471 Research II (optional), which is up to 40 hours.
-The dietetic interns will be in supervised practice rotation for the remainder of the three weeks (112 hours/rotation) and special
+The dietetic interns will be in supervised practice rotation for the remainder of the three weeks (112 hours/rotation) and special interest for five weeks (192 hours)